damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

   ```
 What does include the maintenance instructions?

 1. Verification Procedures including:
   - Requirements and procedures necessary to check the performance of the system following modification or maintenance of the system

 2. Error Conditions including:
-  - an explanation of the source(s) of each error and recommended methods to correct each error.
+  - An explanation of the source(s) of each error and recommended methods to correct each error.

 3. Maintenance Software
   -